adelmuursepp/system-blog/content/posts/sunflower-sutra.md

 hero_image: "/content/images/evie-s-vz3iqy0loaa-unsplash.jpg"

 ---
 I personally think the fact that women have to spend so much time caring for appearance, compared to men, is awfully unfair.
 This waste of time is also of concern to quite a few feminists who protest against such unfair expectations.
 However, I have developed a different view on this topic.

-We all know appearance plays a role in advancing a woman's career - [https://www.forbes.com/2009/12/05/appearance-work-pay-forbes-woman-leadership-body-weight.html#79696d0d54d2](https://www.forbes.com/2009/12/05/appearance-work-pay-forbes-woman-leadership-body-weight.html#79696d0d54d2 "Forbes article").
+We all know appearance plays a role in advancing a woman's career - [Forbes article](https://www.forbes.com/2009/12/05/appearance-work-pay-forbes-woman-leadership-body-weight.html#79696d0d54d2).
 And I certainly am not willing to earn 9% less just because I look unhealthy or don't take care of my hygiene.
 There is nothing I can change about the stereotypes the employers and my colleagues have, the only way I can be truly empowered is unfortunately by also taking care of my physical look.
 Keeping in mind I want to make it as efficient as possible so I can mostly focus on my skills, how do I do it?

 ### What really **is** good appearance?